Complete Guide to Telehealth for Mental Health

 Mental health telehealth can effectively address many conditions:

-- Trauma and PTSD: Processing traumatic experiences
+- Trauma and PTSD: Processing traumatic experiences using protocols like CPT, PE, and EMDR.

 - ADHD: Diagnosis, management, and medication (see Done)